Mariners notebook: Morning meetings scrapped as COVID-19 protocols redefine spring training

 Giles contract details reported

-Reliever Ken Giles took his physical on Wednesday and will continue his recovery and rehab from Tommy John surgery with the team in Arizona.
+Reliever Ken Giles took his physical Wednesday and will continue his rehab from Tommy John surgery in Arizona.
 The team has yet to officially announce his signing.
-He is expected to be immediately placed on the 60-day injured list since he won’t pitch this season.
+He is expected to be placed on the 60-day injured list since he won’t pitch this season.

 MLB sources confirmed the reported contract details for Giles.
 He will receive a 2-year, $7 million contract.
 He will receive a $500,000 signing bonus and a $1 million salary for 2021.
 In 2022, he will earn $5 million.
 The contract also includes a $9.5 million club option for 2023 with a $500,000 buyout.